Hawthorne test tunnel

-The R&D Tunnel, or Boring Test Tunnel is a 1.14 mile tunnel in Hawthorne, California for testing hyperloop and "loop-based transportation".
+The Boring test tunnel, or Hawthorne test tunnel is a 1.14 mile tunnel in Hawthorne, California, for testing hyperloop and "loop-based transportation".
 It was completed by The Boring Company in late 2018.
 The single-bore tunnel was constructed during 2017 and 2018 using a 4.2 m diameter tunnel boring machine, giving a finished 3.8 m internal diameter.

+Boring of the tunnel started in 2016.
+The tunnel was opened in December 2018.
+The Boring Company would subsequently create the Las Vegas Convention Center Loop tunnel network.

 Route

 Most of the route runs outside and set back from the perimeter of Hawthorne Municipal Airport, with a very short section under the corner of the airport fence, without going under the runway.

 The tunnel starts between the Dominguez Channel storm drain and Crenshaw Boulevard at an entrance pit constructed on parking lot land owned by SpaceX.
 A short straight section heading northwards is followed by a 530 ft curve westwards under West 120th Street, then a long straight tunnel, a slight curve and a final short straight to the Exit Shaft.
 The midpoint of the tunnel is planned to connect with a very short northwards spur to a small car parking system-style car elevator leading up inside a residential garage behind a house at 3834 West 119th Place.